larscom/ng-chrome-extension/README.md

 You can find your source files (TypeScript) over there.

 ## Upgrade Angular

 After you have created a new project with `ng-chrome` and you want to update angular.

 Just follow the regular upgrade guide of angular.
 See: https://update.angular.io/

 ## Angular folder

 This folder contains the angular source code.
-Each feature (popup,options,tab) lives inside its own module and gets lazily loaded.
+Each feature (popup,options,tab,side-panel) lives inside its own standalone component and gets lazily loaded.

 see: `./angular/src/app/modules`

 ## Chrome folder

 This folder contains the content page/service worker scripts.